 The time you most need a user manual is usually the time you discover that you don’t have one… Often this happens only after you have wasted an hour rummaging through dozens of old manuals – for stuff you no longer even own!

-I’m not just talking about computing stuff either – user manuals for products like ovens, mowers, TV and audio equipment all seem to have a habit of disappearing.
-The next step is to search online for a free manual PDF online but this can also be frustrating:
+I’m not just talking about computing stuff either – user manuals for products like ovens, mowers, TV and audio equipment all seem to have a habit of disappearing over the years.

-As a quick test, I searched each site for a user manual for a Canon Pixma IP3000 printer which is well over 10 years old – the results are included for each website.
+As a quick test, I searched each site for a user manual for a 10 year old Canon Pixma IP3000 printer – the results are included for each website.

 It has a good predictive search feature which narrows down the search results as you type.
 Related manuals are listed below the search results which can help if the model number is slightly different (e.g. in different countries) or if there is more than one PDF available for that product e.g. a quick start guide and a full user manual.

-You can read the PDF within the website or download it and save/print – the green Download button at the top of the page leads to a standard reCAPTCHA verification to ‘Get Manual’.
+You can read the PDF on the website or download it and save/print – the green Download button at the top of the page leads to a standard reCAPTCHA verification to ‘Get Manual’.

-It has a predictive search feature which narrows down the search results as you type, although it didn’t suggest the IP3000 printer in my search.
+It also has a predictive search feature which narrows down the search results as you type, although it didn’t suggest the IP3000 printer in my search.
 You can also search by Category then Brand – search filters are simple to use.